beast-dev/doc/tutorials/howtos/custom_substitution_models.md

 ## Custom substitution models

 [BEAUti](beauti) provides a fairly standard selection of substitution models, but [BEAST](beast) can deal with a wide range of possible models through XML specification.
-This can be done by imposing assumptions on the general time-reversible model (GTR; Tavaré, 1986) of nucleotide substitution.
+This can be done by imposing assumptions on the general time-reversible model (GTR; Tavaré, 1986) of nucleotide substitution, or on the HKY (1985) model of nucleotide substitution.

 This how-to guide provides XML code for employing standard time-reversible models, that may differ from the models available in [BEAUti](beauti).
 Each model discussion contains the substitution model structure, along with the site (rate heterogeneity) models, operator instructions, and the code for including parameters in the parameter log file.